zahidhub/egglu/README.md

    ```bash
    npm run dev
    ```
-   Open `http://localhost:3000` in your browser to see Egglu in action!
+   Open `http://localhost:3000`(link might be different acording to your environment) in your browser to see Egglu in action!

 ---